|

 his supporters claimed it also increased peoples outdoor

+activities, and decreased juvenile delinquency.
 Dr. Robert Manion, the new MP for Fort

 William-Rainy River, expanded on that theme, arguing that